openqoe/openqoe-dev/README.md

 > **Production-grade video quality monitoring for web video players with comprehensive business and technical metrics, accurate percentile calculations, and real-time alerting.**

+> **This project needs acrtive contribution from the experts in video tech, players and opensource developers.
+Let's build it together**

 ---

 ## 📋 Table of Contents